 ¡Hola!

 I received my PhD in Computer Science at Columbia University, advised by Dr. Smaranda Muresan.
-My main research interest is in the ambiguity of visual descriptions - the choices people make when choosing how to communicate visual information, and how are those descriptions then understood?
+My PhD focused on the ambiguity of visual descriptions - the choices people make when choosing how to communicate visual information, and how those descriptions are then understood.
 My research uses multimodal learning approaches with an emphasis on small-data solutions, focusing on unstructured natural text descriptions and fine-grained object categories.
-Currently, I am studying color and its usage across languages.

 I won an ACL 2018 Best Short Paper Award with my paper Lighter Can Still be Dark: Modeling Comparative Color Terms.
 A video of the presentation is available here.
 Many thanks to the reviewers for their feedback, and to my advisor for her feedback and wonderful support.